Deep priors for satellite image restoration with accurate uncertainties: Variational Bayes joint latent-image estimation with accurate uncertainties

-In the following, we propose a new method for image restoration, derived from VBLE, in which we model the inverse problem posterior jointly in the latent and image space in order to better model the representation error.
-For the sake of simplicity, we only consider one latent variable $z$, but the equation can easily be adapted for two latent variable CAEs by considering a concatenated variable $\psi = (z,h)$ and $p(\psi) = p(z|h)p(h)$.
+In the following, we propose a new method for image restoration, derived from VBLE, in which we model the inverse problem posterior jointly in the latent and in the image spaces.